“I created an AI assistant for Laravel developers that handles all the boring work.”

 Did you know you could create the next big feature for Laravel 10?

 1. See what’s going on for Laravel 10 on GitHub: https://github.com/laravel/framework/pulls.
-The Pull Requests will tell you what’s already been done.
+Pull Requests will tell you what’s already been done.

 2. Take one of your pain points with the framework and create a solution yourself.